Understand ratio concepts and use ratio reasoning to solve problems.

 Interview (Unit Rate with Distance and Time)

-Nia has an interview that starts in 2 hours and is 160 miles from her current location.
+Nia has an interview that starts in 2 hours.
 Will she make it in time if she drives the speed limit?
 If so, how much time does she have left over?
 If not, how fast will she need to drive to make it?
-After 30 minutes of speeding to make the interview, traffic is stopped for 10 minutes to clear an accident.
-Because of this, Nia has to drive even faster to make it on time.
+When traffic is stopped for 10 minutes to clear an accident, Nia has to drive even faster to make it on time.
 How much faster?

 Teachers Pay Teachers | YouTube